Privacy Policy

 Right to data portability:

-You can request that we provide you with the data you have provided to us in a structured, common and machine-readable format and that you can transmit this data to another controller without hindrance from us, provided that
+You can request that we provide you with your data that you have provided to us in a structured, commonly used and machine-readable format, and that you can transmit this data to another controller without hindrance from us, provided that

-- we process this data based on your revocable consent or to fulfill a contract between us, and
+- we process this data based on your consent, which you can revoke, or to fulfill a contract between us, and

 - this processing is carried out using automated procedures.

-If it is technically feasible, you can request that we transmit your data directly to another person responsible.
+If technically feasible, you can request that we transfer your data directly to another controller.

 Right to object:

-If we process your data for legitimate interest, you can object to this data processing at any time; this would also apply to profiling based on these provisions.
-We will then no longer process your data unless we can demonstrate compelling legitimate reasons for the processing that outweigh your interests, rights and freedoms or the processing serves to assert, exercise or defend legal claims.
-You can object to the processing of your data for direct advertising purposes at any time without giving reasons.
+If we process your data based on legitimate interest, you can object to this data processing at any time; this would also apply to profiling based on these provisions.
+We will then no longer process your data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves the purpose of establishing, exercising or defending legal claims.
+You can object to the processing of your data for direct marketing purposes at any time without giving reasons.

-If you are of the opinion that we are violating German or European data protection law when processing your data, we ask you to contact us to clarify any questions.
-Of course, you also have the right to contact the supervisory authority responsible for you, the respective state office for data protection supervision.
+If you believe that we have violated German or European data protection law in processing your data, please contact us so that we can clarify any questions.
+You also have the right, of course, to contact the supervisory authority responsible for your region, the respective state data protection authority.

-If you would like to assert one of the rights mentioned against us, please contact our data protection officer.
-If in doubt, we may request additional information to confirm your identity.
+If you wish to exercise any of the aforementioned rights against us, please contact our data protection officer.
+In case of doubt, we may request additional information to confirm your identity.

 9. Am I obliged to provide data?

-The processing of your data is necessary to conclude or fulfill the contract you have entered into with us.
-If you do not provide us with this data, we will usually have to refuse to conclude the contract or will no longer be able to carry out an existing contract and will therefore have to terminate it.
-However, you are not obliged to give your consent to data processing with regard to data that is not relevant to the fulfillment of the contract or is not required by law.
+The processing of your data is necessary for the conclusion and/or fulfillment of your contract with us.
+If you do not provide us with this data, we will generally have to refuse to conclude the contract or will no longer be able to perform an existing contract and consequently have to terminate it.
+However, you are not obligated to give your consent to data processing for data that is not relevant to the fulfillment of the contract or not required by law.